gabryelferreira/chat_web/README.md

 ## Running the project

-After that, to run the front end, type `cd front_end && npm i && ng serve`.
+After that, to run the front end, type `cd front_end && npm ci && ng serve`.

-To run the backend, in project's directory, type `cd back_end && npm i`.
+To run the backend, in project's directory, type `cd back_end && npm ci`.
 After that, you will need to create a database in MySQL and put the same credentials in the .env file.
 Database created, run `npm run migration` in the back_end folder to create the necessary tables.
 All set, just run `npm run dev` and you're ready to go.